ibecav/ibecav.github.io/_posts/2019-04-18-ancova_example.md

     cell.
 2. They usually impact your ability to divide the sums of squares cleanly to 100%.
-You may wind up with unexplained variance that is due to an effect but you won’t which effect.
+You may wind up with unexplained variance that is due to an effect but you won’t know which effect.
 This is different than unexplained (residual variance).
 3. The least likely but most worrisome is that it will mask an important relationship in your data.